ngrok/ngrok-docs/docs/integrations/jumpcloud/sso-oidc.md

 1. You should be prompted to log in with your JumpCloud credentials.

-1. After login in, you should be able to see your web app.
+1. After logging in, you should be able to see your web app.